 Norfolk County Council, in partnership with Norwich City Council, Broadland District Council and South Norfolk Council, made an application to the Department for Transport (DfT) as part of the Transforming Cities Fund through Transport for Norwich.
 The fund aims to make it easier for people to access jobs, training and retail, and also aims to respond to issues around air quality.

-In September 2018, Greater Norwich was one of 10 city areas shortlisted to apply for a share of the £840m grant.
-In the following budget announcement, this was extended to 12 city areas and a £1.2bn total fund - read more about the announcement here.
-The Transport for Norwich team is now working with the DfT on detailed proposals to put forward for funding through the project.
+In September 2018, Greater Norwich was one of 10 city areas shortlisted to apply for a share of the £840m grant - read more about the September 2018 funding announcement.